Modern Manner’s for Today’s Teens: Pitch In

 Do you want more Modern Manners in Your Home or Classroom?

 Buy the book!
+You’ll find more tips for teens including how to introduce yourself and when to keep your phone on silent.
 It has changed the lives of over 100,000 families and significantly improved connection and communication between parents and teens!

 How Do You Teach Your Family to Pitch In?